PREVIOUS: Enneagram Flaws in us all – Type 9.

 QUOTE: “The search for a scapegoat is the easiest of all hunting expeditions.” ― Dwight D. Eisenhower

 NOTE: Being scapegoated is similar but not quite the same as the Toxic Family Role of Scapegoat.
 (See Post).
 In both cases the child is abused by everyone.
-The main difference is that the ROLE is something the child takes on in order to protect the family, while in Scapegoating an adult chooses which child is going to carry the burden of their psychological dysfunction so they don’t have to face it themselves.
+The main differences are :

-DEF: In a twisted version of this ancient religious practice, modern-day Scapegoating, a form of bullying, is a hostile social/psychological which —
+DEF: In a twisted version of this ancient religious practice, modern-day Scapegoating is a form of bullying, a hostile social/ psychological torture started in childhood, which —

 Another way of saying it is: Scapegoating is the practice of singling out someone for undeserved negative treatment – the active projection* of blame & guilt onto another person or group so the scapegoater can remain seemingly righteous, ‘good’ & guilt free.
 The victim may be an adult, sibling, child, employee, peer, ethnic or religious group or country.
 Also called Whipping boy, Fall guy, Patsy, Designated Patient, Sacrificial Lamb….

-*Projection: (NOT Projecting) A defense mechanism – in which a person/group A’s unacceptable thoughts, needs & emotions are unconsciously assumed to belong only to person/group B, who is then accused of & punished for causing all of A’s problems.
-The A’s damaged ego says: “What I can’t stand about myself, I really hate in you (B) and have to attack you for it in order to deny that I have the same quality.”
+*Projection: (NOT Projecting) A defense mechanism – in which person/ group A’s unacceptable thoughts, needs & emotions are unconsciously assumed to belong only to person/ group B, who is then accused of & punished for causing all of A’s problems.
+A’s damaged ego says: “What I can’t stand about myself, I really hate in you (B) and so have to attack you for it, in order to deny that I have the same quality”.

 — The rest of the tribe can then point to the chosen black-sheep & proudly proclaim that they are not like him/her, allowing the family to look very good to outsiders, in contrast to the ‘bad’ one.
-Thus the Scapegoat is sacrificed for ‘the good of the family’ – likely to be chosen unconsciously, but for specific reasons. (see Part 2).
+Thus the Scapegoat is sacrificed for ‘the good of the family’ – likely to be chosen unconsciously, but for specific reasons. (in Part 3)

 ● Often an insecure parent will be more aggressive with one of their offspring, to vent his/her own frustrations.
 The use of force against another person is always a form of scapegoating, & damages self-esteem in children.
 Elizabeth A. Kaspar tells us that aggressiveness can show up as being: